payrails/payrails-product-assessment/README.md

 Welcome to Payrails Product assessement!
 This repository contains all the resources you need to perform you Payrails Product assessment.

+This assessment is part of the application process for the position of [Technical Prodsuct Manager](./job-description.md) at Payrails.

 > [!IMPORTANT]
 > Read this page very carefully to understand the precise expectations before you get started.